What better place to spend a Hawaiian spring break than the lush tropical paradise of Oahu?

 There’s more to Oahu than just beaches and trees – so head into downtown Honolulu to prove to your parents and friends that you did something more than sunbathe.

-History lovers won’t want to miss the Queen Emma Summer Palace, a lovely 19th century abode that served as a summer home for Hawaiian royalty in the mid-nineteenth century.
+History lovers won’t want to miss the Queen Emma Summer Palace, a lovely historical abode that served as a summer home for Hawaiian royalty in the mid-nineteenth century.

 You’re also right nearby the Iolani Palace, another majestic royal residence with a ton of history.